-The Housing Services Office (HSO) is your first stop whether living on or off the installation.
-(Many military installations offer housing on the installation, known as "on-post housing").
-Some installations require Soldiers (and their Families) to live "on-post."
+The Housing Services Office (HSO) is your first stop whether living on a installation.
+(Many military installations offer housing on the installation "on-post housing").
+Some installations require Soldiers (and their Familia "on-post."
 So, always check with HSO before entering into a lease.

-The HSO provides assistance in finding suitable and affordable housing in the local community, provides the list of Off-Limits Establishments, school and community info, deposit waivers, etc.
+The HSO provides assistance in finding suitable and affordable housing in th community, provides the list of Off-Limits Establishments, school and communifo, deposit waivers, etc.